 Obesity and many age-related illnesses are linked to excessive, chronic cellular inflammation.
-Reducing chronic inflammation can help delay or even reverse the aging process.
+Reducing chronic inflammation can help delay the aging process.
 Engaging in regular exercise and managing stress more effectively are essential, as are dietary changes.

-Zyflamend, an anti-inflammatory from New Mark, has become the top-selling anti-inflammatory herbal supplement in the United States.
-It is a patented formulation that includes proprietary extracts of spices and herbs that contain anti-inflammatory compounds.
+Zyflamend, an anti-inflammatory from New Chapter, Inc. has become the top-selling anti-inflammatory herbal supplement in the United States.
+It is a patented formulation which includes proprietary extracts of spices and herbs that contain anti-inflammatory compounds.
 Ingredients include rosemary, turmeric, ginger, holy basil, green tea, hu zhang, Chinese goldthread, barberry, oregano, and Baikal skullcap.

-Vitamin D. Another common deficiency in the American diet involves vitamin D; in fact, some medical experts are referring to this as an epidemic.
+Vitamin D. Another common deficiency in the American diet involves vitamin D. In fact, some medical experts are referring to this deficit as an epidemic!
 Recent studies have linked vitamin D deficiency to a range of medical problems such as diabetes, chronic fatigue, osteoporosis, hypertension, multiple sclerosis, at least 16 types of cancer, and other diseases, including influenza.